-On March 8, 2021, the Company announced the acquisition of a new Global Equities capability from AMP Capital.
-The team, which is comprised of four investment professionals, has a solid track record of performance, acquired over the past four years at AMP Capital managing the UCITS platform series as well as the AMP Capital Global Companies Fund in Australia and New Zealand, and brings over US\$500 million in AUM to Fiera Capital.
-The transfer of the UCITS platform series is subject to regulatory and other approvals.
+On March 8, 2021, the Company announced the acquisition of a new global equity capability from AMP Capital.
+The team, which is now called the Fiera Atlas Global Companies Team, was comprised of four investment professionals at the time of acquisition, joined with a solid track record of performance acquired over nearly four years at AMP Capital and added over US\$500 million in AUM to Fiera Capital at that time.
+As of December 31, 2021, Fiera Capital reported a total AUM of \$1.5 billion for this strategy managed by the Fiera Atlas Global Companies Team, more than doubling the AUM managed by this team since joining the Company less than a year ago.